zhiyuoe/shadowagent/docs/design-process.md

 `Pathfinding`

 #### Design
 Thie demo is about the parent penguin is trying to find the fish and to feed its baby.
-What if we are the mother nature and we are trying to stop the adult penguin from finding the fish and feeding the child, without killing them.
+What if we are the mother nature, and we are trying to stop the adult penguin from finding the fish and feeding the child, without killing them.

 #### Lesson learned
-- Since the goals of each individuals are single and direct, it is not obvious how RL can play an important role in the gameplay.
+- Since the goals of each individual are single and direct, it is not obvious how RL can play an important role in the gameplay.

-- Adding complexity to the scen will help distinguish RL from the hard-coding NPC.
+- Adding complexity to the scene will help distinguish RL from the hard-coding NPC.

 ---